 Does anyone know what these words mean?

-Semi- always means “half.”
-You can remember the meaning by remembering that semisweet chocolate is only half sweet, and semiannual sales happen twice a year.
+“Semi-” means “half.”
+You can try to remember that by remembering that semisweet chocolate is only half sweet, and semiannual sales happen twice a year.

-Bi- can mean both “two” and “twice.”
-Bifocals have two lenses and the bicentennial happens after two hundred years, but a biannual event happens twice a year.
+“Bi-” can mean both “two” and “twice.”
+A bicycle has two tires, and the bicentennial happens after two hundred years, but a biannual event happens twice a year.

 A listener named Eric pointed out that these terms are relatively set in the mortgage industry.
-A bimonthly payment is paid two times a month, but a biweekly payment is made every two weeks—not two times a week as you might presume if you were trying to adhere to just one meaning for the prefix bi-.
+A bimonthly payment is paid two times a month, but a biweekly payment is not two times a week as you might presume if you were trying to adhere to just one meaning for the prefix “bi-.”
+No, a biweekly payment in the mortgage industry apparently happens every two weeks.
 The Merriam-Webster website explains that the “ambiguity has been in existence for nearly a century and a half.”
 How frustrating!

 Knowing the Definitions Doesn't Necessarily Help